A free, simple GUI utility made on a whim to download and manage macOS's beautiful video wallpapers.

 Problem: I can't open the video

 The application at this time doesn't display the download state, you may have to wait a bit.
-Also, if you are running an older macOS, it may not support HEVC 4k 240 FPS video.
-Try using Quicktime.
+Also, if you are running an older macOS, it may not support HEVC 4k 240 FPS video, VLC may play it but your best bet is to try using Quicktime.

 Can you add different resolution support or different formats